Lunch served for area emergency responders

 Two Johnson City businesses teamed up on Monday to serve lunch to area emergency first responders.

-The Firehouse Restaurant and Morris-Baker Funeral Home and Cremation Services partnered to serve drive-up and take-out meals to personnel with Johnson City’s Police and Fire departments, as well as the Washington County Sheriff’s Office, the Johnson City/Washington County Emergency Medical Services and the city/county Emergency Communications 911 District.
+The Firehouse Restaurant and Morris-Baker Funeral Home and Cremation Services partnered to serve drive-up and take-out meals to personnel with Johnson City’s Police and Fire departments, as well as the Washington County Sheriff’s Office, the Washington County/Johnson City Emergency Medical Services and the city/county Emergency Communications 911 District.

 The take-and-go barbecue lunches were served at the restaurant, 627 W. Walnut St.